$p$-adic symplectic geometry of integrable systems and Weierstrass-Williamson theory I

 where the expression of $(g_1,g_2)$ depends on the rank of $m\in\{0,1\}$.
 If $m$ is a rank $0$ critical point then one of the following situations occurs: \begin{enumerate} \item There exist $c_1,c_2\in X_p$ such that $g_1(x,\xi,y,\eta)=x^2+c_1\xi^2,g_2(x,\xi,y,\eta)=y^2+c_2\eta^2$; \item There exists $c\in Y_p$ such that $g_1(x,\xi,y,\eta)=x\eta+cy\xi,g_2(x,\xi,y,\eta)=x\xi+y\eta$; \item There exist $c,t_1$ and $t_2$ corresponding to one row of Table \ref{table:canonical} and $(a,b)\in\{(1,0),(a_1,b_1)\}$, where $(a_1,b_1)$ is given in the row in question, such that

 for $k\in\{1,2\}$. \end{enumerate} Otherwise, if $m$ is a rank $1$ point, then there exists $c\in X_p$ such that $g_1(x,\xi,y,\eta)=x^2+c\xi^2$ and $g_2(x,\xi,y,\eta)=\eta$.

-Furthermore, if there are two sets of linear symplectic coordinates in which $F$ has one of these forms, then the pair $(g_1,g_2)$ corresponding to the first set of linear symplectic coordinates and the pair $(g_1',g_2')$ corresponding to the second set of linear symplectic coordinates are in the same case; if it is case (2) or (3), or a rank $1$ point, they coincide, and in case (1) they coincide up to ordering. \end{maintheorem}
+Furthermore, if there are two sets of local symplectic coordinates in which $F$ has one of these forms, then the pair $(g_1,g_2)$ corresponding to the first set of local symplectic coordinates and the pair $(g_1',g_2')$ corresponding to the second set of local symplectic coordinates are in the same case; if it is case (2) or (3), or a rank $1$ point, they coincide, and in case (1) they coincide up to ordering. \end{maintheorem}